 About You

 Name:

 Your role in Mercy Works Limited Australia:

 Contact phone number:

 Email:

 Details of any other organisation involved:

-Your relationship to the child or young person concern ned:
+Your relationship to the child or young person con- cerned:

 General Information

 Country:

 Location:

 Partner in location (if applicable):

 Mercy Works Limited Program this relates to:

-Please indicate the most appropriate descriptor (if app olicable):
+Please indicate the most appropriate descriptor (if • •

-\square Mercy Works Limited employee, volunteer, contrac tor  NGO employee, volunteer, contractor
+Mercy Works Limited employee, volunteer, contractor \square NGO employee, volunteer, contractor

-☐ Subcontractor ☐ Australian Citizen or Permanent Resident
+Subcontractor ☐ Australian Citizen or Permanent Resident

 Nature of the report:

-☐ Sexual Abuse and/or exploitation ☐ Physical abuse
+\square Sexual Abuse and/or exploitation \square Physical ab use 🗆 Neglect

+☐ Breach of Child Safeguarding Policy

-☐ Breach of Code of Conduct ☐ Inappropriate use of images 🗆 Other
+□ Breach of Code of Conduct □ Inappropriate us se of images Other

-Details of Person(s) against whom the allega tion has been made (if annlicable)
+Details of Person(s) against whom the allegation has been made (if applicable)

-Name(s): tion has been made (ii applicable)
+Name(s):

 Sex:

 Position(s):

 Contact details (if known):

 About the Child / Young Person

 Name(s):

 Sex(s):

 Age(s):

 Address(s):

 Who does the child or young person live with?

 About Your Concern

-Nature of concern / allegation:
+Nature of concern/allegation:

-Tractice of concern / unequation.

 How did you come to have a concern?

 Was abuse observed or suspected?

-Date, time and place of any incident(s) or when the concern came to your attention:
+Date, time and place of any incident(s) or when the e concern came to your attention:

 Was an allegation made?
 Did a child disclose abuse?

-was an anegation made: Did a critica disclose abase:

 If a child disclosed abuse, write down exactly what the child said, and what you said:

-Observations made by you (e.g. child's emotional state e, any physical evidence):
+Observations made by you (e.g. child's emotional state, any physical evidence):

 Any other relevant information (e.g. disability, language)

 Were other children involved or aware?

 Who have you reported this incident to?

 Time and date of reporting:

-Time and date of reporting.

-Advice received from person(s) to whom the report w as made:
+Advice received from person(s) to whom the report was made:

 Action taken:

 a) by youb) by the person to whom you reported the incident

+by the person to whom you reported the incident

 Current Situation:

-Is the child still in danger of abuse or neglect and if so in what way?
+Is the child still in imminent danger of abuse or neglect and if so in what way?

 Declaration of Disclosure

-I state that in making this disclosure, the information set out above is to the best of my recollection true,
+I state that in making this disclosure, the information set out above is to the best of my recollection true, accurate and correct.

-accurate and correct.
+inde, accurate and correct.

 Name of Person relaying this disclosure:

-Name of Ferson relaying this disclosure.

-Signature of Person relaying this disclosure: Date:
+Signature of Person relaying this disclosure:

-T
+Date:

-Forward by Post: Executive Director Australia Scan and email: Executive Director
+Forward by Post:

+Executive Director

-Sally Bradley RSM sally.bradley@mercyworks.org.au
+Sally Bradley RSM

-Mercy Works Limited SALLY IN THE STATE OF THE STATE
+Mercy Works Limited

 PO Box 2023

-North Parramatta NSW 1750
+North Parramatta NSW 1750 Australia

+Scan and email:

+Executive Director

+sally.bradley@mercyworks.org.au